 LOIs, cover letters and other correspondence can be addressed to The CCRF Research Committee

 CCRF prefers projects which can be completed in less than 36 months.
 Projects exceeding this limit will be considered with suitable justification.

 Our Research Committee team is comprised of five (5) volunteer leaders: Dr. Richard McIlmoyle (Chair), Dr. Shawn Thistle, Dr. Aaron Puhl; Dr. Katherine Hood and Dr. Peter Shipka.
-They are supported by CCRF Executive Director, Robert Harris and Marketing and Communication Specialist, Lisa Denvir.
+Research Committee members serve 3-year terms.
+Members are supported by CCRF Executive Director, Robert Harris and Marketing and Communication Specialist, Lisa Denvir.

 No. The Research Committee understands each submission is unique and important outcomes can be delivered through a variety of investments.

 No. The CCRF accepts applications from all researchers in good standing with recognized professional associations.

 No feedback is provided for LOIs.
 Upon written request, CCRF will provide succinct written feedback to unsuccessful Grant Applicants.

 - Emergency needs